open-telemetry/oteps/text/trace/0107-sampling-score.md

 ### Specification Delta

-1. Add `SamplingResult.Tracestate` field: sampler should be able to [assign a new tracestate for to-be-created span](https://github.com/open-telemetry/opentelemetry-specification/issues/856)
-2. Add convention for `sampling.score` attribute on span (TBD).
+1. Add convention for `sampling.score` attribute on span (TBD).
 Check out [open questions](open-questions) regarding attribute vs special field.
-3. Add notion of `SamplingScoreGenerator` that is capable of calculating float score from sampling parameters.
+2. Add notion of `SamplingScoreGenerator` that is capable of calculating float score from sampling parameters.
    It  has `TraceIdRatioGenerator`, `RandomGenerator` and possible other implementations.
    - Change `TraceIdRatioBased` sampler to use corresponding generator and serve as generic probability sampler with configurable score generation approach.
-4. Add `ExternalScoreSampler` implementation of `Sampler`.
+3. Add `ExternalScoreSampler` implementation of `Sampler`.
 It's created with probability value and implementation of `SamplingScoreGenerator`.

 ### Trade-offs and mitigations